Last updated on July 23rd, 2023 at 04:05 am

 How long must there be between power interruptions before recovery mode is triggered?

 The identification of the recovery mode has been improved after thorough testing.
-If the light is turned off and on twice in 15 seconds, the recovery mode will be activated.
+The recovery mode will be activated if the light is turned off and on twice in 15 seconds.
 The recovery mode may only be activated in highly unusual circumstances.

 When and how should I utilize which installation setting?

 If your power source has recurrent power dips, we suggest setting the Hue lights to “Power fail robustness.”
 This will restore the condition of your Hue lights before the power outage.
-This can also be a beneficial setting if you’re going to be away from home for an extended time.
+This can also be a beneficial setting if you’re away from home for an extended time.

 Is it possible to select one option for a power loss and another for the wall switch?